We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 The results are pretty shocking to us; as you can see in the photo below, the right tray (weighted method) looks nice.
 However, the mustard seeds under the dome have poor germination (left tray) and are straggly.

 The shocking part is how poorly the domed method worked.
-Not only once, but twice.
-Usually, thin stemmed microgreens, like mustards and amaranth, do well under the domed method.
+Not only once but twice.
+Usually, thin-stemmed microgreens, like mustards and amaranth, do well under the domed method.

 For instance, look at the results from the Red Garnet Mustard (top) and Wasabi Mustard grown under a darkened dome (bottom).

 The fuzzy white stuff you see is not mold.
-Those are root hairs and are commonly seen using the dome method as there is so much humidity under the dome that the roots down try to grow downward.
+Those are root hairs and are commonly seen using the dome method, as there is so much humidity under the dome that the roots down try to grow downward.

 In the right photo, the one with the Wasabi Mustard, the tray on the left side was in a weighted blackout.
-So it isn't surprising that the Wasabina Mustard using the weighted method germinated well.
+So it isn’t surprising that the Wasabina Mustard using the weighted method, germinated well.

 The advantage of the domed method, especially with thin-stemmed microgreens, is that they grow quicker and taller than the weighted method.
-However, mustards and Amaranth that are left in the weighted method too long can have issues.
+However, mustards and Amaranth left in the weighted method too long can have issues.

 The Best Way to Grow Wasabina Mustard

-Fill the tray with a good potting mix, level, and tamp the soil as shown in the How to Grow Microgreens for the First Time video.
+Fill the tray with a good potting mix, level, and tamp the soil, as shown in the How to Grow Microgreens for the First Time video.

 Sprinkle the Wasabina Mustard microgreen seeds onto the soil.
-If you're using the Home Microgreen Trays, we recommend 2.0-grams of seed.
+If you’re using the Home Microgreen Trays, we recommend 2.0 grams of seed.

 If you are growing microgreens in a different size tray, use the Home Microgreens Seed Calculator to find a good starting seed mass for your size tray.